MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     enter for each of the levels will appear throughout Microsoft Dynamics GP.
     You can change these labels at any time.

-*You don’t have to enter labels for all four levels if you don’t need them all.
+*You don't have to enter labels for all four levels if you don't need them all.
 For example, if you have only one company and your organization includes regions, divisions, and departments, you could enter those labels for levels 1, 2, and 3 and leave level 4 blank.
-If you leave a level blank, you won’t be able to enter any entities in it, and it won’t appear anywhere in Microsoft Dynamics GP.*
+If you leave a level blank, you won't be able to enter any entities in it, and it won't appear anywhere in Microsoft Dynamics GP.*

 1. Enter an ID and a description for each entity that exists at each level of